pleabargain/EnglishHelpsYourCareer/grammar comparitives.md

 - This phone is certainly **better**, but it's much **more expensive**.
+- The water is bluer here than over there.
 - I'm feeling **healthier** now.
 - She is moving **closer** to the coast.